Victor FitzGeorge-Balfour

 General Sir Robert George Victor FitzGeorge-Balfour, KCB, CBE, DSO, MC, DL (15 September 1913 – 28 December 1994) was a senior officer in the British Army.

 Early life

 Robert George Victor FitzGeorge-Balfour was born on 15 September 1913 at Knightsbridge, London.
 He was the son of Robert Shekelton Balfour and Mabel Iris FitzGeorge.
+After his father's death in 1942, his mother married, in 1945, Russian émigré, Prince Vladimir Galitzine, former aide-de-camp to Grand Duke Nikolai Nikolaevich, commander in chief of the Imperial Russian Army.

-Through his mother he was descended from George III of the United Kingdom through the king's grandson Prince George, Duke of Cambridge and his mistress Sarah Fairbrother.
-In 1922 his name was legally changed to Victor FitzGeorge-Balfour by deed poll.
+Through his maternal grandfather, Colonel George FitzGeorge, he was a direct descendant from King George III through the King's grandson, Prince George, Duke of Cambridge, and his mistress Sarah Fairbrother.
+In 1922, his name was legally changed to Victor FitzGeorge-Balfour by deed poll.

 FitzGeorge-Balfour was educated at Eton College and at King's College, Cambridge.

 Military career

 FitzGeorge-Balfour was commissioned a second lieutenant in the Coldstream Guards' Supplementary Reserve of Officers on 25 June 1932.
 He transferred to the regular Coldstream Guards on 1 February 1934, and was promoted to lieutenant on 25 June 1935.
 He served in Palestine during the Arab revolt, for which he was awarded the Military Cross in 1939.